Dr Eunice Chan sees children with neurological concerns. She has specific expertise in assessing and treating children with movement disorders.

-Alongside private consulting at Melbourne Paediatric Specialists, Eunice also works at The Royal Children’s Hospital and at Eastern Health.
-She also teaches within the Department of Paediatrics, Melbourne Medical School at The University of Melbourne.
+Alongside private consulting at Melbourne Paediatric Specialists, Eunice works at The Royal Children’s Hospital Melbourne where she runs the multidisciplinary movement disorders service including the Deep Brain Stimulation program., attends outpatient clinics and manages ward patients.
+She also reports EEG studies for Peninsula Health, and teaches within the Department of Paediatrics, Melbourne Medical School at The University of Melbourne.

 Eunice has experience assessing and treating children with dystonia, movement disorders, epilepsy, muscle weakness, headaches, funny turns and neurodevelopmental concerns.
 She also has training in autism assessments including administration of the Autism Diagnostic Observation Schedule (ADOS).

 Eunice has active clinical research projects within the field of paediatric neurology, especially movement disorders.
 She is an honorary research associate at the Murdoch Children’s Research Institute.

 Select Publications & Presentations →

 Saunders N, Chan EK.
 The complex web of headaches in children.
 Medical Republic, 2020 Feb; 25-27.

 Efron D, Payne J, Gulenc A, Chan EK.
 Assessment and management of tic disorders and Tourette syndrome by Australian paediatricians.
 J Paediatr Child Health.
 2020 Jan;56(1):136-141. doi: 10.1111/jpc.14541.
 PMID: 31206903.